danielbisar/Medja/README.md

 # Features

+- UI-Tests without rendering any UI, but still test the behavior (e.g. including keystrokes etc)
 - DataBinding (~1000 times as fast as WPF on .NET 4.7)
 - Theming
 - Good set of default controls (Button, Slider, ProgressBar, TextBox, ...)